Annabelle-Metcalfe/south-wales-pottery-club/README.md

 I have used Bootstrap to enable a responsive menu in the design but chosen to limit the use of this framework in other areas of the site.
 The reason for this decision is that I wished to have a good understanding of CSS and did not want to always be reliant on Bootstrap to help with responsiveness.
 The outcome of this has been learning to successfully impliment CSS grids for layouts and media queries to enable responsiveness.

-### Current Phase

-* Build a functioning website to create an online presence for the business
-* Present different class types and a description on what they are
-* Provide a means of contacting the business and a class timetable
-* Showcase a gallery of photos to demonstrate how the studio might look

 ## UX - Structure